New Hampshire Fire History

 Dispatched By: Lakes Regional Mutual Fire Aid

 Warren-Wentworth EMS was an independent, non-profit ambulance service that served multiple towns in the Baker River Valley.
 Its roots trace back to the inception of the Warren FAST Squad in 1977, which was renamed to the Warren-Wentworth FAST Squad in 1980.
-At that time, the agency only provided first-response care, with transport being handled by Plymouth or Woodsville.
+At that time, the agency only provided first-response care, with transport being handled by Plymouth or Cottage Hospital.
 In 1981, it purchased its first used ambulance and began transport service.
 The ambulance was housed at the Warren Fire Department on Water Street, and dispatch was handled by staff at the Glencliff Home for the Elderly.

 In 1993, the service renamed itself to Warren-Wentworth EMS.
 In 1997, the service transitioned dispatch to Lakes Region Mutual Fire Aid (LRMFA) in Laconia and was assigned radio identifier 24.
 In 2000, a two-bay station was built on NH 25 and housed up to three ambulances.
 It added its first paramedic to the roster in 2005, and by 2008 had begun daytime staffing at the station with 2 EMTs.